dgis/xsddiagram/ReadMe.txt

 - Tooltips above the diagram element with a summary (xpath/attributes/doc) (display 200ms after the mouse move -> avoid 100 %CPU) o The optional display of attributes inside the diagram
 - Columns in the element/attributes tabs for restrictions (length/pattern/enumerations)
-- Element selection in the diagram + move from one element to another with the arrow key
 - Multi-selection (i.e.: to remove several element at once)
 - Save the current UI state (open file/diagram/zoom/...)
 - XML sample (skeleton) generation (the ability to generate random test XML files complying with the open schema)